Shanghai Masters (tennis): History

 Organized by Juss International Sports Event Management Company directed by Jiang Lan, the event was formally presented in a press conference on November 13, 2008, during the season's Tennis Masters Cup tournament, where the choice of the draw sizes, of the surface, and the building of additional courts were announced.
 Rolex, the Swiss watch company, was also revealed as the official sponsor of the event.
 The promotional campaign for the tournament started in early 2009, with the presentation of its slogan, "Simply The Best", and the event was officially launched on May 5, 2009.
 Expecting nearly 150,000 spectators during the tournament, the Shanghai Rolex Masters was introduced as the flagship of an Asian swing in the 2009 ATP World Tour calendar after the late September ATP World Tour 250 Thailand Open of Bangkok and Malaysian Open of Kuala Lumpur, and then early October ATP World Tour 500 Japan Open Tennis Championships of Tokyo and China Open of Beijing.

 Past finals

 In singles, Novak Djokovic (winner in 2012–13, 2015, and 2018) holds the record for most titles (four).
-Djokovic and Andy Murray share the records for most consecutive titles (two victories in a row each), and most finals (four).
+Djokovic and Andy Murray share the records for most consecutive titles (two victories in a row each).
 In doubles, Marcelo Melo (winner in 2013, 2015, and 2018) holds the record for most titles (three), and no player has collected back-to-back titles yet.